Directorate of Cooperation of Security and Defence

-The Directorate of Cooperation of Security and Defence (in French : Direction de la coopération de sécurité et de défense) is a structure belonging to the French Ministry of Foreign Affairs and International Development (MAEDI), intended to develop international structural cooperation in the fields of defense, internal security and civil protection.
+The Directorate of Cooperation of Security and Defence (in French : Direction de la coopération de sécurité et de défense) is a structure belonging to the French Ministry of Foreign Affairs and International Development, intended to develop international structural cooperation in the fields of defense, internal security, and civil protection.

-With an overall budget of €100 million over 105 programs and 209, the DCSD falls within the General Secretariat and is integrated in the General Directorate of Political Affairs and security, Ministry of Foreign Affairs.
+With an overall budget of €100 million over 105 programs and 209, the DCSD falls within the General Secretariat and is integrated into the General Directorate of Political Affairs and Security, Ministry of Foreign Affairs.

 History

 Appearing in the 1960s with the independence of the territories of the former French colonial empire, defense cooperation has long been driven by two separate institutions: the Sub-Directorate of Military Assistance and the Military Cooperation Mission.